blackeuler/Simple-Dungeon-Crawler-Game/README.md

 You can run the program using the following the commands:

-* `gradle build`: create the bytecode from the Java source code
+* `gradle build`: create the bytecode from the Java source code and runs the test cases
 * `gradle run`: run the Java program in the command-line
 * `gradle -q --console plain run`: run the Java program in the command-line while silencing all the unnecessary outputs